n001ce/Unit-1-Project-Trivia-Game/README.md

 * As a user, I should be notified of when I was correct and when I was wrong

-* As a user, I should be able to change the quiz at any point, or at the end of the quiz.
+* As a user, I should be able to change the quiz at any point.

 * As a user, I should be able to hear 8 bit theme songs during each different quiz.

-* As a user, I should a message at the end of the game displaying how fast I was and what my score is.
+* As a user, I should see a message at the end of the game displaying how fast I was and what my score is.